China Ancient Trip, Day 3: Hong Kong

 Stopped by at the Western Market, Central HK

-It was our last night in HK and we enjoyed our stay though it was short.
-We definitely have to come back, pronto, There are still many things to do and places to visit.
-On the next day, we have flown to an exciting, ancient city, Xi'an!
+It was our last night in HK and we enjoyed our stay, though it was short.
+We definitely have to come back, pronto.
+There are still many things to do and places to visit.
+On the next day, we flew to an exciting, ancient city, Xi'an!

 We were leaving the HK airport